Martchus/PKGBUILDs/README.md

 * See https://wiki.winehq.org/Wine_User's_Guide for more information

 ## Static GNU/Linux libraries
-This repository contains several `*-static` packages providing static libraries intended to distribute "self-contained" executables.
-These packages are still experimental and are not be regularily updated at this point.
+This repository contains several `static-compat-*` packages providing static libraries intended to distribute "self-contained" executables.
+These libraries are built against and older version of glibc to be able to run on older distributions without having to link against glibc statically.
+The resulting binaries should run on distributions with glibc 2.26 or newer (or Linux 4.4 or newer when linking against glibc statically), e.g. openSUSE Leap 15.0, Fedora 27, Debian 10 and Ubuntu 18.04.
+The packages might not be updated as regularily as their normal counterparts but the idea is to provide an environment with a recent version of GCC/libstdc++ and other libraries such as Qt and Boost but still be able to run the resulting executables on older distributions.
+Note that these packages are still experimental at this point.

+To use the packages, simply invoke `/usr/static-compat/bin/g++` instead of `/usr/bin/g++`.
+The package `static-compat-environment` provide a script to set a few environment variables to make this easier.
+There are also packages providing build system wrappers such as `static-compat-cmake`.

-It would conceivable to build even Qt as a static library and make even a fully statically linked executable.
+It would be conceivable to make fully statically linked executables.
 However, it would not be possible to support OpenGL because glvnd and vendor provided OpenGL libraries are always dynamic libraries.
-It is also not clear whether it makes sense to link against libc and X11/Wayland client libraries statically.
-Maybe it makes sense to aim for a partially statically linked build instead where libc/OpenGL/X11/Wayland are assumed to be provided by the GNU/Linux system but other libraries like Qt are linked against statically.
-This would be similar to AppImage where a lot of libraries are bundled but certain "core libraries" are expected to be provided by the system.
+It makes also no sense to link against glibc (and possibly other core libraries) statically as they might use `dlopen`.
+Therefore this setup aims for a partially statically linked build instead, where stable core libraries like glibc/pthreads/OpenGL/… are assumed to be provided by the GNU/Linux system but other libraries like libstdc++, Boost and Qt are linked against statically.
+This is similar to AppImage where a lot of libraries are bundled but certain core libraries are expected to be provided by the system.

-Note that I decided to let static libraries live within the subprefix `/usr/static` (in contrast to packages found in the AUR).
-The reason is that the version might not be kept 100 % in sync with the shared counterpart.
+Note that I decided to let static libraries live within the subprefix `/usr/static-compat` (in contrast to `-static` packages found in the AUR).
+The main reason is that my packaging requires a custom glibc/GCC build for compatibility and I suppose that simply needs to live within its own prefix.
+Besides, the version might not be kept 100 % in sync with the shared counterpart.
 Hence it makes sense to make the static packages independent with their own headers and configuration files to avoid problems due to mismatching versions.
-Besides, some projects (such as Qt) do not support installing shared and static libraries within the same prefix at the same time because the config files would clash.
+Additionally, some projects (such as Qt) do not support installing shared and static libraries within the same prefix at the same time because the config files would clash.

 ## Copyright notice and license
 Copyright © 2015-2022 Marius Kittler